May 1, 2019 Interview – Lori Lethin

 Cryptic Rock – It’s great to hear you are also a fan of the genre.
 Let’s talk Return to Horror High.
 This was an interesting type of Horror film that was much different than what others were doing at the time.
 What was your experience like working on it?

 Lori Lethin – I loved it.
 It was comedy horror and I never imagined the two would blend so well together.
 The way it was explained to me was, “it’s a movie within a movie that was never made.”
 Huh?
-“And by the way… your playing 3 different roles.”
+“And by the way… you’re playing 3 different roles.”
 Cool!
 They said, “We’re just going to put really bad wigs on you and you can take it from there!”

 I had a lot of leeway… and, of course, a really talented cast to work with.
 My favorite was Alex Rocco.
 I could not keep a straight face when we had our scenes together!
 He was a real gem!